oroinc/documentation/user/back-office/marketing/content-widgets/index.rst

     |

-   * **Product Mini Block** - Enables you to add a block with product information with or without prices, and/or the **Add to Shopping List** button.
+   * **Product Mini Block** - Enables you to add a block with product information with or without prices and/or the **Add to Shopping List** button.

      .. image:: /user/img/marketing/content_widgets/mini-block.png
         :alt: A product mini block form

     |

-   * **Product Segment** - Enables you to add a product segment content widget, and configure how many max and min items to show, whether to use slider on mobile, and show the **Add to Shopping List** button in the storefront.
+   * **Product Segment** - Enables you to add a product segment content widget, configure how many max and min items to show, whether to use slider on mobile, and show the **Add to Shopping List** button in the storefront.
 Only segments with type *Product* are listed in the **Segment** field dropdown.
 You can modify an existing :ref:`segment <user-guide--business-intelligence--filters-segments>` or create a new one under **Reports&Segments > Manage Segments**.

      .. image:: /user/img/marketing/content_widgets/product-segment.png
         :alt: A product mini block form